| ScanEagle UASThe ScanEagle unmanned aerial system has been

 Websites with info on ScanEagle UAS

-Boeing Insitu ScanEagle - by WikipediA
+Boeing Insitu ScanEagle - by WikipediAhttps://en.wikipedia.org/wiki/Boeing_Insitu_ScanEagle

 ScanEagle Unmanned Aerial Vehicle.
 Boeing

-ScanEagle System - Insitu, Inc.
+ScanEagle System - Insitu, Inc.www.insitu.com/systems/scaneagle

-Scan Eagle - USAF Fact Sheet (Nov 1, 2007)
+Scan Eagle - USAF Fact Sheet (Nov 1, 2007)www.af.mil/AboutUs/FactSheets/Display/tabid/224/Article/104532/scan-eagle.aspx

 ScanEagle UAV on Launcher